feathersjs/docs/authorization/readme.md

 Make sure that your user's passwords are not being sent to the client.
 There could very likely be a password on your `user` object.
 Read the [section on bundled auth hooks](bundled-hooks.md) to find out how to make sure passwords don't go out to the public.

-> **ProTip:** Feathers authentication automatically removes the password field from the user object that is sent in the response to a successful login.
+> **ProTip:** Feathers authentication automatically removes the password field from the user object that is sent in the response to a successful login and if you used the generator we've already set up the hook to remove passwords on the user service for you.

 #### Lock down restricted services

-Make sure any restricted endpoints are actually locked down appropriately by adding appropriate hooks to your services.
+Make sure any restricted endpoints are actually locked down appropriately by adding the appropriate hooks to your services.
 Check out the [bundled authentication hooks](bundled-hooks.md).
 They probably do most of what you need.

 #### Filter socket events